Find a Lawyer

 CA9 Questions Reliability of Asylum Officer’s Assessment; Finds, Standing Alone, Insufficient Evidence to Support Adverse Credibility Finding

-The Court determined that none of the four reasons cited by the IJ were valid grounds for making an adverse credibility determination and, in particular, pointed out the unreliability of the AO’s Assessment to Refer.
-The Court also cited various studies that confirm the difficulty individuals have in remembering chronologies and dates. (
+The Court determined that none of the four reasons cited by the IJ were valid grounds for making an adverse credibility determination and, in particular, pointed out the unreliability of the AO’s Assessment to Refer. (

 Singh v.
 Gonzales

 AILA Doc.
 No. 05050974.

 CA9 Finds Torture of Soldier by Eritrean Army Not Justified by State of War

 The Court granted withholding of removal and CAT relief to an Eritrean soldier who was tortured for his opposition to the war with Sudan, finding that as a deserter he had a well-founded fear of future harm. (

 AILA Doc.
 No. 05050973.